inyokaproject/inyoka-legacy/docs/source/installation.rst

 Now it's possible to install the virtual environment.
 This is done with a simple Python command::

-    # assumed that you are located in the inyoka source repository
+    # assumed that you are located in the root directory of the inyoka repository
     fab create_virtualenv

 Or create it under a user definied path::